tapiadc/2019/README.md

 - Include a slide that details your primary concerns and feedback you hope to recieve from the judges.

 ### Panelists
-- Anne Berred, Oak Ridge National Laboratory
+- Anne Berres, Oak Ridge National Laboratory
 - Ellie Ebrahimi, UNC Wilmington
 - Lauren Dukes, Verily
 - Tania Roy, New College of Florida